akshatajadhav90/team-week1-assignment/README.md

+# Counter-app

-1. Navigate to the counter-app/ directory.
+## Navigate to the counter-app/ directory.

-2. Install the dependencies by running:
+## Install the dependencies by running:

-npm install
+### npm install

-3. Start the React app by running:
+## Start the React app by running:

-npm start
+### npm start

-4. Open your browser and go to http://localhost:3000 to view the app.
+### Open your browser and go to http://localhost:3000 to view the app.

+# html-page

-5. Navigate to the html-page/ directory
+## Navigate to the html-page/ directory

-6. Open the index.html file directly in your browser to view the static HTML page.
+## Open the index.html file directly in your browser to view the static HTML page.

-No server required.
+## No server required.
 You can simply double-click the index.html file to open it.